Linuxfabrik/monitoring-plugins/check-plugins/path-rw-test/README.md

 usage: path-rw-test [-h] [-V] [--always-ok] [--path PATH]
                     [--severity {warn,crit}]

-Tests if a temporary file can be created, written to a specified path, read, and then deleted.
-Especially useful with mounted file systems such as NFS or SMB.
-The local temporary directory is always tested, regardless of whether the check is called with or without parameters.
-May require sudo privileges.
+Tests if a path is writable and readable by creating, writing, reading, and deleting a temporary file.
+Especially useful for mounted filesystems such as NFS or SMB where the mount may silently become read-only or unresponsive.
+The local temporary directory is always tested as a baseline.
+Alerts if the path is not writable or readable.
+Requires root or sudo.

 options:
   -h, --help            show this help message and exit -V, --version         show program's version number and exit --always-ok           Always returns OK.
-  --path PATH           Path to which the file is to be written and from which
+  --path PATH           Path to test for read/write access by creating and
-                        it will be deleted (repeating).
+                        deleting a temporary file.
+Can be specified multiple times.
 Default: ['/tmp'] --severity {warn,crit}
                         Severity for alerting.
 Default: warn
 ```